 So glad you stopped by!

 I’m Chloe, the human behind this tiny corner of the internet.
-I’m currently a college student studying communications and graphic design while trying to cultivate a creative and purposeful life.
-I am an Orthodox Christian, a 200hr registered yoga teacher, an aspiring children’s book illustrator, and I have probably too many interests and hobbies that may or may not include most mediums of art, photography, writing, piano, ballet, trying to learn French, obsessing over the existence of flowers, and telling my pet rabbit that he’s cute.
+I’m a recent college graduate with a BA in Media Communication and a minor in Interdisciplinary Art trying to cultivate a creative and purposeful life.
+I am an Orthodox Christian, a 200hr registered yoga teacher, an aspiring children’s book illustrator, and I have probably too many interests and hobbies that may or may not include most mediums of art, photography, writing, piano, ballet, trying to learn French, being in awe of flowers and nature in general, and telling my pet rabbit that he’s cute.

 This blog is sort of an experimental platform and unofficial portfolio for me, a place to share what I’m learning or experiencing or creating, but it all stems from a curious and optimistic outlook on life that is rooted in my faith, my appreciation for connecting with other people, and my gratitude for this life I have been given.
-I’m hoping some of the things I share might encourage you to be more intentional in the way you live your own life.
+I’m hoping you might be inspired by some of the things I share to be more intentional in the way you live your own life.

 Why “Luna Moth”?

 Moths have a bit of a creep factor, I know.
 They’re like annoying furry butterflies that get in your face at night.
 But the Luna moth, with its fluffy white body, feathery antennae and large, pale green wings is definitely more ethereal than annoying.
 And it’s a bit rare to spot, which is why you may be thinking: oh, that’s a real thing?
 Not just a visual on a sleep aid commercial?